Julianne Hough Goes Makeup-Free In Stunning New Selfie

 Julianne Hough is showing off a side of herself that fans may not be used to seeing as she stripped back her usual glamorous look for a makeup-free selfie.
-The Safe Haven actress stunned her 4.5 million followers on Instagram on April 3 as she headed into the great outdoors while going all-natural in a grey top.
+The Safe Haven actress stunned her 4.5 million followers on Instagram on April 3 as she headed into the great outdoors while going all-natural in a gray top.

 Julianne proudly showed off her makeup-free face while shooting a sweet smile for the camera as she posed with an array of green foliage behind her.